 A new study from the University of North Carolina at Chapel Hill estimates that future climate change, if left unaddressed, is expected to cause roughly 60,000 deaths globally in the year 2030 and 260,000 deaths in 2100 due to climate change’s effect on global air pollution.
 The study, to appear in the July 31 advance… Read more »

 From the moment she first learned about the North Carolina Jaycee Burn Center three years ago, Chancellor Carol L. Folt has been an avid backer of the center and its mission of compassionately treating and supporting severe burn victims.
 The center recognized that support on July 27 as it presented Folt with the 12th Person Award….
 Read more »

-Dr. G. Rumay Alexander has filled the vacant position of Associate Vice Chancellor for Diversity & Inclusion (Chief Diversity Officer), effective August 1.
+G. Rumay Alexander has filled the vacant position of Associate Vice Chancellor for Diversity & Inclusion, effective August 1.
 Alexander served as Interim Chief Diversity Officer (CDO) for the past year and Special Assistant to the Chancellor since January 2016.
 The announcement came after a University-wide search.
-“Rumay’s leadership in diversity… Read more »
+“Rumay’s leadership in diversity and inclusion at UNC-Chapel… Read more »

 On her recent trip to Ecuador and the Galápagos Islands, Chancellor Carol L. Folt dived (literally) into the research University of North Carolina at Chapel Hill faculty and staff and their collaborators at the Universidad San Francisco de Quito (USFQ) are conducting.
 Folt’s June 23-27 visit included giving the commencement speech at USFQ.